Ruth Weakley Obituary - Brightwood, VA | Legacy Pro

 Ruth Pearl Dodson Weakley

-Ruth Pearl Dodson Weakley 85 of Brightwood went to be with the Lord on Friday, October 9, 2020 at her residence.
-She was born October 12, 1934 in Madison County and was the daughter of the late William Henry Dodson and Ruthie Frances Dodson.
-She was also preceded in death by her husband, Harry Lee Weakley; son-in-law Russell Corbin; brothers, James, Jacob and Bernard Dodson.
+Ruth Pearl Dodson Weakley, 85, of Brightwood, went to be with the Lord on Friday, October 9, 2020, at her residence.
+She was born on October 12, 1934, in Madison County, the daughter of the late William Henry Dodson and Ruthie Frances Dodson.
+She was also preceded in death by her husband, Harry Lee Weakley; son-in-law, Russell Corbin; and brothers, James, Jacob and Bernard Dodson.

 Ruth was a very loving wife, mother, nanny and friend and her family loved going to her home for a Sunday meal.
 She was a member of Thoroughfare Bible Church where she taught children's Sunday School and was the Secretary of the Board for over 35 years.

-She is survived by two daughters, Christine Breeden and husband Michael, Brenda Corbin; son, Larry Weakley; five grandchildren, James Corbin and wife Debbie, Lori Hitt and husband Daniel, Michael Breeden, Jr., Michele Smith and husband Chris and Bryan Weakley; eight great-grandchildren, Shelby Corbin, Devyn Hitt and wife Katiee, Dalton and Kaylee Hitt, Dakota and Mason Breeden, Kayla Holt and Ava Smith; one great-great-granddaughter, Lillie Hitt; brothers, Delma Dodson and wife Barbara and Clifford Dodson and wife Hazel; sisters-in-law, Gail and Nancy Dodson.
+She is survived by two daughters, Christine Breeden and husband, Michael, and Brenda Corbin; son, Larry Weakley; five grandchildren, James Corbin and wife, Debbie, Lori Hitt and husband, Daniel, Michael Breeden Jr., Michele Smith and husband, Chris, and Bryan Weakley; eight great-grandchildren, Shelby Corbin, Devyn Hitt and wife, Katiee, Dalton and Kaylee Hitt, Dakota and Mason Breeden, Kayla Holt and Ava Smith; one great great-granddaughter, Lillie Hitt; brothers, Delma Dodson and wife, Barbara, and Clifford Dodson and wife, Hazel; and sisters-in-law, Gail and Nancy Dodson.

-A memorial service will be held 2:00 PM Tuesday, October 13, 2020 at Thoroughfare Bible Church with Pastors Perry Utz and Neal Warner officiating.
-The family will receive friends one hour prior to the service, 1 to 2 pm Tuesday at the church.
+A memorial service was held 2 p.m.
+Tuesday, October 13, 2020, at Thoroughfare Bible Church with Pastors Perry Utz and Neal Warner officiating.
+The family received friends one hour prior to the service, from 1 until 2 pm Tuesday at the church.
 A private burial will be held at a later date.

 To plant trees in memory, please visit our Sympathy Store